Astro Boy: The Video Game

-Astro Boy: The Video Game is an action platform video game based on the 2009 animated film Astro Boy.
+Astro Boy: The Video Game is a 2009 platform game based on the computer animated film Astro Boy.
 The game was released in Japan on October 8, 2009, for the PlayStation Portable under the name Atom (アトム, Atomu) to coincide with the Japanese theatrical release on October 10, 2009.
 It was later released on the same system as a downloadable game in North America on October 14, 2009.
-It received a retail version of it and a port to the PlayStation 2, Wii and Nintendo DS which were released on October 20, 2009, to coincide with the North American theatrical release of the film on October 23, 2009.
-It features the voices of Freddie Highmore and Kristen Bell, reprising their film roles.
+It received a retail version of it and a port to the PlayStation 2, Wii and Nintendo DS which were released on October 20, 2009, to coincide with the theatrical release of the film on October 23, 2009.
+It features the voices of Freddie Highmore and Kristen Bell, reprise their film roles.

-Plot

-In the game, players become the iconic hero, Astro Boy, and take to the streets and skies on an epic adventure to save Metro City from the clutches of the sinister President Stone and his robot army.

 Gameplay

 The game allows the player to be Astro Boy, utilising his array of weapons while fighting robot armies.
-The game features levels set on the ground, in which Astro fights while advancing by walking, and also in the air, which mainly includes Astro shooting airborne enemies down using his finger laser, reminiscent of Omega Factor’s gameplay in a 2D platformer format.
+The game features levels set on the ground, in which Astro fights while advancing by walking, and also in the air, which mainly includes Astro shooting airborne enemies down using his finger laser, reminiscent of Omega Factor's gameplay in a 2D platformer format.
 Collectables include different costumes and also power-ups found in difficult-to-reach or hidden areas.
 While attacking, alongside his normal attacks, a player may wish to activate a 'Special Attack', provided they have enough energy to do so.
-A meter limits the amount of Special Attacks a player can use, being Arm Cannons, Butt Machine Guns and Absorb (which allows the player to recharge a certain portion of their health).
+A meter limits the amount of Special Attacks a player can use, being Arm Cannons, Machine Guns and Absorb (which allows the player to recharge a certain portion of their health).

 It features both a single-player mode as well as a multiplayer mode, with the second player being another Astro in an alternate costume.
-During Story Mode, if a player loses a life while the other is still playing he or she would, after a certain period of time, be able to re-join the game with full health.
-However, if both players lose lives that the same time, the game is lost.
+During Story Mode, if a player loses a life while the other is still playing, they can rejoin the game with full health after a certain amount of time.
+However, if both players lose lives at the same time, the game is lost.
 A separate mode allows both players to fight in the robot games ring, and the player with the most points at the end wins.

-The game offers numerous unlockable and collectable elements that include exclusive art work, different versions of Astro Boy and more, as players live the story solo or side by side with a friend in 2-player co-op mode on the Wii and PlayStation 2 versions.
+The game offers numerous unlockable and collectable elements that include exclusive artwork and different versions of Astro Boy.